 No Betting on the Olympics

 Unlike most other states with legal sports betting, Virginia’s regulations currently do not allow any wagers to do with the Olympic Games.
 This is due to the Virginia Lottery’s concern that there could be minors involved in Olympic events.

-However, a recent bill put forth by Virginia Delegate Mark Sickles (D) seeks to allow betting on the Olympics, among other amendments and clarifications to HB 896.
-This bill could potentially pass in time to allow betting on the Tokyo 2021 Games.
+However, a recent bill put forth by Virginia Delegate Mark Sickles (D) would allow betting on the Olympics, among other amendments and clarifications to HB 896.
+This bill was signed by Gov. Ralph Northam in March 2021 and will take effect on July 1, 2021 – just in time to allow betting on the Tokyo 2021 Games.

 Political Betting is Off Limits

 Unfortunately, wagering on the Presidential Election and other political outcomes is prohibited in Virginia.
 Betting on American politics is very popular at many international sportsbooks, but the only way to do so legally from within the United States is by using a political prediction market.

 Virginia’s sports betting law allows for all the most popular wagering types, including:

 - Straight bets (Moneyline, Spread, O/U)

 The only restrictions in place affect proposition betting.
 Virginia prohibits prop bets on all college sports events.
 This applies to both pre-game and in-play wagering.

 Yes.
 Legal sports betting launched in Virginia in January 2021.
 FanDuel and DraftKings were the first operators to begin taking bets online, while BetMGM, BetRivers, and William Hill soon followed.
 Others are expected to be available soon.